na-na-hi/renget/archive/symb.md

 ->![div](https://media.discordapp.net/attachments/1051989271000649741/1118656100242305155/lalal.gif?width=1000&height=38)<-

+->Tjis has more views than ky url haord
-->why does this have almosf as many views as my url hoard woahhhhh guys ꒰ `⠀❥⠀` ꒱ ⠀┈ ⠀HAII ! welcome 2 mi symbol stash :3 a collection of kaomojis , symbls n more stuff i use in rentries ++ jus decorating layouts , text , and any
+꒰ `⠀❥⠀` ꒱ ⠀┈ ⠀HAII ! welcome 2 mi symbol stash :3
+a collection of kaomojis , symbls n more stuff i use in rentries ++ jus decorating layouts , text , and any